 The archipelago is a natural paradise for birds such as eagles and harriers but also corncrakes, redshank and waders.
 Particularly stunning in early summer are the beautiful blooming machairs, flowering meadows along the sandy beaches.
 Offshore, and often visible from land visitors can spot dolphins, basking sharks and even whales.

-*Journey time 5 hours; Walking: 1 hour, 1 km; Overnight Stornoway
+*Journey time 5 hours; Walking: 1 hour, 1 km; Overnight Stornoway, Isle of Lewis

 Ness is the name of the northern tip of Lewis.
-A fabulous hike on top of spectacular cliffs and along sandy beaches, leaning into the wind and enjoying our first day in these wild Hebriden elements.
-We explore the remains of a former crofters summer shieling village.
-We may even witness some traditional peat cutting underway.
+A fabulous hike on top of spectacular cliffs and along sandy beaches, leaning into the wind, watching sea birds nesting in the cliffs and enjoying our first day in these wild Hebriden elements.
+The 35m Stevenson lighthouse at the end of our trail calls for admiration both for its brave architecture and Scotland’s most windy location.

-*Walking: 4 hours with breaks, 12 km, undulating; Overnight Stornoway*Walking: 6 hours with breaks, 15 km, alt 320m/ Overnight Kintail
+*Walking: 4 hours with breaks, 12 km, undulating; Overnight Isle of Harris.

-*Walking: 3 hours, 8 km, undulating; Overnight Stornoway
+*Walking: 4 hours, 8 km, undulating; Overnight Isle of Harris

 One of Scotland’s most scenic roads is the Golden Road along the eastern rocky shoreline of Harris.
 Remote, rugged and wildly beautiful.
 Luskentyre Beach on the west counts as the top UK beach, so we might be enticed to a dip or watch mesmerised the rolling blue waves on white sand.

-Then our journey continues south and a wonderful ferry ride meanders past a scattering of little islands to Berneray from where we can drive across a causeway to North Uist and Lochmaddy.
+Then our journey continues south and a wonderful ferry ride meanders past a scattering of little islands to Berneray from where we can drive across a causeway to North Uist.

-*Walking: 3 Hours with breaks, 7 km alt 340m; Overnight Lochmaddy, North Uist
+*Walking: 2 hours with breaks, 4 km, alt 180 m; Overnight North Uist

-*Walking: 4 Hours plus breaks, 12km, undulating; Overnight Isle of Barra
+*Walking: 4 Hours plus breaks, 12km, undulating; Overnight South Uist

 We think small as beautiful and therefore our groups have the personable size of no more than 8 persons and is accompanied throughout by an experienced and knowledgeable guide to make you holiday a wonderful and enjoyable experience.